Sylvain59650/lodash-object/docs/Array.md

 Note: Unlike [Array#pullAll](#pullall), this method returns a new array.

 Arguments

-    values (...Array): The values to exclude.
+    values: The values to exclude.

 Returns